pulumi/workshops/cloud-engineering-with-gcp/python/content/lab-02/README.md

 ## Step 2 &mdash; Configure the ACLs for the Bucket Object

 When we upload the HTML files to our bucket, we want them to be publicly accessible.
-In order to make sure every file we place in the bucket gets desired accessibility, we need to set a default ACL.
+In order to make sure every file we place in the bucket gets desired accessibility, we need to set a default access control list (ACL).

 Create a default ACL: